nikushaade/Project2---Mashups/README.md

 If will work again with sound visualization I want to work with p5 library.
 I heard that it is also really nice to work with sound visualization and maybe for future projects I will consider it.
 It will be also interesting to work with a static data and see how D3 or P5 visualizes it.
 Maybe in the future I could also give the opportunity to the users to change the colors of the bars to their taste.

 References
 For my project I used help from the Web Audio API website, where there were examples on documentation.
 Moreover, I used Soundcloud and their API for sounds and also W3Schools as reference for some codes.
-I want to thank Xin Tong as well for providing me with her Client ID for Soundcloud.
+I want to thank Xin Tong as well for providing me with her Client ID for Soundcloud and for help from her previous sound visualization project.
 Stack Overflow was pretty helpful with some issues that I was facing.
 For images I used general Google images search.

 Links